Deliciously Organic - Carrie Korem, FNTP

 That's interesting because a whike back I did saliva cortisol testing and my cortisol levels showed to spike in the evening when they should be going down and they drop in the morning when they should be coming up.
 But yet I am convinced I have adrenal fatigue along with the hypothyroidism that I know I have.
 Hence my reason for signing up to do your protocol.
 Thoughts??

-to Sherry Mathison" aria-label='Reply to this comment to Sherry Mathison'>Reply to this comment
+to Sherry Mathison" aria-label="Reply to this comment to Sherry Mathison">Reply to this comment

 • Deliciously Organic